01-edu/public/subjects/negative_spelling/README.md

 ### Instructions

-In this exercise, you'll create the function `neg_spell` that will spell a negative number.
+In this exercise, you'll create the function `negative_spell` that will spell a negative number.

 Here are some examples of what your function should return: